tigerbeetle/tigerbeetle/docs/usage/integration.md

 - the TigerBeetle client will never time out
 - the TigerBeetle client has no retry limits
-- the TigerBeetle does not surface network errors
+- the TigerBeetle client does not surface network errors

-With TigerBeetle's strict consistency model, surfacing these errors at the client/application level would be misleading, because they would imply that a request did not execute, when that is not known:
+With TigerBeetle's strict consistency model, surfacing these errors at the client/application level would be misleading.
+An error would imply that a request did not execute, when that is not known:

 - A request delayed by the network could execute after its timeout.
 - A reply delayed by the network could execute before its timeout.